solveitcodeshare/solveit/README.md

-# code
-View and share your attempt at computer science problems
+# View and share your attempt at computer science problems